reqT/reqT/README.md

       ```
     * Make `reqt` executable by `chmod +x ~/bin/reqt`
     * This requires that `~/bin` is on your `$PATH` which is [the default in e.g. Ubuntu](https://askubuntu.com/a/402410).
 On MacOS you need to `sudo nano /etc/paths` and add `/Users/YOURUSERNAME/bin` at the bottom of the file.
+    * Restart your computer and then the command `reqt` should work in terminal.

   * Windows:
     * Create a dir called `reqT` in your home directory and put the `reqT.jar` (see Download above) in that dir.